In tornado-ravaged Selma, prayers of thanks

 Churches anchor the community for many in this historic city.
 Black congregations also played an integral role in the civil rights movement.
 The Rev. Martin Luther King Jr., whose birthday is celebrated Monday, led the 1965 voting rights march from Brown Chapel AME Church.

-The storm system was blamed with killing nine people — two in Georgia and seven in Autauga County, Alabama where an estimated EF3 tornado, which is just two steps below the most powerful category of twister, tossed mobile homes into the air and ripped way roofs.
-The Selma twister cut a wide swath through the city, collapsing buildings and snapping trees in half.
+The storm system was blamed with killing nine people — two in Georgia and seven in rural Autauga County, Alabama where an estimated EF3 tornado, which is just two steps below the most powerful category of twister, tossed mobile homes into the air and ripped way roofs.
+The Selma twister, an estimated high-end EF2 with winds of 130 mph, cut a wide swath through the city, collapsing buildings and snapping trees in half.
 Alabama Gov. Kay Ivey said Sunday that President Joe Biden had approved a major disaster declaration for the two hard-hit Alabama counties.

-The hymn “Amazing Grace” floated across the lawn at Crosspoint, where services were held outside because of the damage to the main sanctuary.
-The service also honored the quick-thinking teachers who got the children to the building’s inner bathrooms and shielded them with their own bodies as the twister roared over them.
+The hymn “Amazing Grace” floated across the lawn at Selma’s Crosspoint Church, where services were held outside because of the damage to the main sanctuary.
+The service also honored the quick-thinking teachers who got the children, ranging in age from infants to 5-year-olds, to the building’s inner bathrooms and shielded them with their own bodies as the twister roared over them.

-Sheila Stockman, a teacher at the Crosspoint Christian, said they made the decision to get the children to the bathroom when they saw the storm was headed for them.
+Sheila Stockman, a teacher at Crosspoint Christian daycare, said they made the decision to get the children to the bathroom when they saw the storm was headed for them.

 “The walls started shaking and I told my class, ‘Lie down and close your eyes’ …. and I laid down on top of them until it was over,” Stockman said.